 The NBA blocks leader each of the past two seasons, Jackson also stretches the floor with impressive efficiency for a paint protector, making over 35 percent of his shots from distance.
 The one knock on Jackson’s game is he averages just under six rebounds per game in his career, but he’s still one of the NBA’s best centers today.

 6. Bam Adebayo, Miami Heat

-4. Karl-Anthony Towns, Minnesota Timberwolves
+5. Karl-Anthony Towns, Minnesota Timberwolves

 Commonly referred to as the best shooting big in the NBA, Karl-Anthony Towns has a special skill set.
 One of the biggest knocks on KAT has been a lack of defense and an inability to win a playoff series.
-Either way, Towns is among the best centers in the NBA.
-Since he rarely misses games and has such a knack for scoring, Towns could someday be among the top centers of all time from an efficiency standpoint.
-Although, now that Rudy Gobert has been brought to Minnesota, the Wolves are forming the Northern Heights, which moves Towns to power forward.
+While Gobert is technically the Timberwolves’ starting five, Towns still sees a lot of time at center too.

 3. Anthony Davis, Los Angeles Lakers

-The next time you hear someone saying teams shouldn’t build around a center, kindly remind them who the MVP of the last two seasons was.
-For that reason, Jokic lands at No. 1 on Sportsnaut’s list of best centers in the NBA.
+The next time you hear someone saying teams shouldn’t build around a center, kindly remind them who the MVP of the last three seasons was.
+Having won two himself, Jokic lands near the top of Sportsnaut’s list of best centers in the NBA after winning his first league championship.
 If he can have a long, productive career, Jokic might even be able to become one of the greatest centers in basketball history.